MicrosoftDX/kurvejs/docs/appModelV2/intro.md

 # KurveJS and App model V2 - Getting Started

 As discussed in the <a href="../../README.md">readme document</a>, the app model v2 is a new model that eventually will become the standard way Microsoft applications deal with authentication and authorization moving forward.
-Currently, this model is in preview, therefore it presents several limitations and some issues.
-We suggest developers to only use this model for learning purposes at this stage.
+Although the identity provider is already in GA, not all Microsoft services support it yet so limitations still exist.
+We suggest developers to use this model with caution at this stage.

 This document will explain how to get started with Kurve JS and the app model V2.